elmkhah/Messenger_CppGenius_2/README.md

 ## Installation

 To run the program, you need to run the installer file (setup.exe).
-Then run the TeleMors.exe file from the installation directory.\
+Then run the TeleMors.exe file from the installation directory.
-If you have not already registered in Messenger, by registering in TeleMors, the program will close automatically.
-You must run the program again and this time login to the program.

 ## Features
 - Signup